National Wildlife Federation: Certified Wildlife Habitats

 The "Backyard Wildlife Habitat" program was started in 1973 with the purpose of showing people how to make their yards and their community friendly to local wildlife.
-Now the Certified Wildlife Habitat program, the criteria includes providing food, water, cover, and places to raise young through the use of native plants and other features such as nest boxes and water gardens.
+Now the Certified Wildlife Habitat program, the criteria include providing food, water, cover, and places to raise young through the use of native plants and other features such as nest boxes and water gardens.
 The habitat can be certified by the NWF as an official Certified Wildlife Habitat site if these elements are provided.